 Resolving complex issues that our city faces like homelessness, traffic congestion and people’s mobility, transition to clean energy, and safe spaces for all may require multiple agencies to exchange data.
 Without clear rules, and resources devoted to managing data and information with modern standards, this type of agile, responsible data sharing won’t be possible.

 One of the main priorities in our Smart City PDX program is to implement best practices in information management that make the City of Portland a better and more trusted steward of data.
 Developing these principles took the involvement of city staff from our information security, legal and equity teams, and experts involved on privacy efforts at the City of Seattle and City of Oakland.
 After our first draft was ready last year, it took several months to get feedback from community members, technical advisory bodies and all bureaus, resulting in the draft resolution to be submitted to City Council.

 The balance between transparency, privacy and data utility can also be complex

 The City of Portland’s Citywide Privacy and Information Protection Principles include asking ourselves about the value of collecting personal information in the first place.
 The goal is to make sure the City only uses data for a well-defined purpose that brings value to the community.
 By promoting transparency in how data and information is used, our City can make sure to provide a fair, equitable and accountable processes in the services we provide.

-City Council will consider the Citywide Privacy and Information Protection Principles resolution on May 22.
-These principles will be available on the City Auditor’s website on May 17.
+City Council will consider the Citywide Privacy and Information Protection Principles resolution on June 19.
+These principles will be available on the City Auditor’s website.
 For more information about the work on privacy and these principles send an email to: email@example.com or visit www.smartcitypdx.com.
 Sign up to receive project updates by email.